 Hormones and developmental changes can often lead to mood swings and an inability to cope with their own emotions.
 It is a really important time for you to show your teenager that you are there for them.
 They more than ever need your positive attention and to feel loved.

 As human beings we model others behaviours.
 If you get angry with your child they will also act in a negative way.
 The same can be said in reverse.
 If your child is acting in a negative way towards you, and you respond in a similar way, you will very quickly find that you are stuck in a negative cycle of behaviour.

-Teenagers are recommended to have 8-10 hours sleep, not more than 11.
+Teenagers are recommended to have 8 to 10 hours sleep and not more than 11 hours.